saiprasath2304/sai_speaks_quotes/README.md

 Effective Date: [Date you publish]

-Sai Speaks ("the App") respects the privacy of its users.
+Sai Speaks - respects the privacy of its users.

 Information Collection:
 - The App does not collect, store, or share any personal user data.